-Use form triggers to generate customized forms for users, to validate forms, to notify other users of attempted changes to forms, and to otherwise interact with process control and management tools.
+Use form triggers to generate customized field values for users, to validate forms, to notify other users of attempted changes to form data, and to otherwise interact with process control and management tools.

 Form-save triggers

 Use the form-save trigger type to create triggers that fire when users send changed forms to the server.
 Form-save triggers are called after the form has been parsed by the server but before the changed form is stored in the Perforce metadata.